nus-cs2103/website-base/admin/project-deliverables.md

      * Consider ==the _main feature_ only==.
 Exclude GUI inputs, but consider GUI outputs of the feature.
 Count all implementation/testing/documentation work as mentioned in that person's PPP.
 Also look at the actual code written by the person.
 We understand that it is not possible to know exactly which part of the code is for the main feature; make a best-guess judgement call based on the available info.
      * {{ icon_important_big_red }} Do not give a high value just _to be nice_.
 If your estimate is wildly inaccurate, it means you are unable to estimate the effort required to implement a feature in a project that you are supposed to know well at this point. ==You will lose marks if that is the case.==

-**Bug Review Period**:
+#### Processing PE Bug Reports:

 There will be a review period for you to respond to the [bug reports]({{module_org}}/pe-results/issues) you received.

 Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Wednesday midnight**.
-However, you are required to finish this task ASAP, to minimize cutting into your exam preparation work.
+However, you are recommended to finish this task ASAP, to minimize cutting into your exam preparation work.

 Bug reviewing is recommended to be done as a team as some of the decisions need team consensus.